Water & Sewer Division

 Sewer Back-up

-If you experience sewer backing up in your shower or bathtub, please call 704-857-2411 option.
+If you experience sewer backing up in your shower or bathtub, please call 704-857-2411 then, option 1.
 If you call after hours, our answering service will get the message to the appropriate person.

 Sewer lines can get clogged with too much toilet paper, grease, and oil.
 They can also be penetrated by tree and shrubbery roots.
-Sewer department employees work to make sure our sewer mains flow free.
+Our Sewer department employees work diligently to ensure our main sewer lines flow freely.
 When you call, we will check the main line for back-ups and clear the line.
-As the resident, you are responsible for unclogging the sewer service line (line that runs from the main to your house).
+As the resident, you are responsible for unclogging the sewer service line, which is the line that runs from the main sewer line to your house.
 Periodic replacement of the service line may be necessary and must be completed by a licensed utility contractor.

 Sewer Clean-outs

-Sewer clean outs are the resident’s responsibility.
-It is a town violation to leave the cap off and let sewage out or rainwater into the service line.
-By maintaining your lines and clean-out, you help the town provide better consistent service.
+Sewer cleanouts are the residents’ responsibility.
+Leaving the cap off of your sewer cleanouts are considered a violation by the town as this can allow sewage to flow out or rainwater into the service line.
+By maintaining your lines and cleanout, you help the town provide better consistent service.

 Do not flush

-To help eliminate problems as a resident and system issues please do not flush or dump down the drain:
+To help eliminate problems and system issues as a resident, please do not flush or dump down the drain any of the following:

 • Grease or oil